-Eye to Eye - New Student Organization
+Eye to Eye - Organizing Institute (OI)

 Contact: Matthew Cahill

-DRS in the Press: Temple Review Coverage of DRS
+DRS in the Press - Temple Review Coverage of DRS

 The spring edition of the Temple Review, a magazine for alumni and friends of Temple University, features a cover story titled "All-Inclusive Education" which explores the contributions that the Disability Resources and Services department and students with a disability have made to the Temple community.
 Highlighting the experiences of several students, the article describes some of the many ways DRS supports and advocates for students, including academic accommodations, campus accessibility, technological innovation, and job preparation.
 A related article covers the new Joshua A. Winheld/Charlotte W. Newcombe Foundation Scholarship Fund, created in honor of Joshua Winheld, a Temple graduate who died in 2009 after a long battle with muscular dystrophy.